Frequently Asked Questions

 Please plan your visit ahead of time to ensure guaranteed entry.
 On Saturdays, as well as busy holidays, patrons who do not have pre-purchased tickets may be turned away.

-No. Parking is free at the farm.
+No, parking is free at the farm.

 We accept cash and all major credit cards at the Farm Market and Greenhouses.
-There is a $10 minimum for all credit card purchases.
+There is a $10

 The Market and Barnyard Petting Zoo are open during the winter!